Malabo: Maritime transport

 The port of Malabo can theoretically reach a treatment capacity of 200,000 tons/year.
 The main maritime links are with national destination to Bata and international to Spain and Douala in Cameroon.

 Aviation

 The Malabo International Airport serves the city.
 It is located 7 km from the centre in Punta Europa, Bioko.
-It serves long-distance direct flights to Europe and some African capitals as per the list below:
+It serves long-distance direct flights to Europe and some African capitals.